manu-07-ela/LAPR2_ISEP/docs/SprintD/US02/US02_UpdateClientData.md

 * Typed data:
     * The field of the attribute that the client wants to change

-* selected data:
-    * The attribute the client wants to change

 **Output Data:**
-* Client old data
-* Client new data
-* List of attributes related to the client

 * (In)Success of the operation